Dentures & Partials: An Overview

 As your trusted restorative dentist in Laurel, MD, we look forward to providing you with custom-fit dentures and partials to meet the needs of your smile.
 You deserve to live your life with a full set of functional teeth, and Laurel Smiles Dental Care is here to help you do so.

 Dentures are custom, artificial teeth that your dentist may suggest to replace missing teeth and some of the gum tissue.
 They are made in a dental lab with impressions of your mouth.
-Drs.
-Sahil and Anshu Goyal offer removable, fixed, permanent dentures at their Laurel, MD dentist office.
+We offer removable, fixed, and permanent dentures at their Laurel, MD, dentist office.

-- Partial Denture: Partial dentures resemble a dental bridge because they replace several missing teeth.
+- Partial Denture: Partial dentures near you resemble a dental bridge because they replace several missing teeth.
 They will fill in the gaps in your smile.

 - Full Dentures: Full Dentures replace the entire upper or lower arch of teeth.

 - Implant Dentures: Dentures secured by dental implants permanently attach dentures to the jaw using strategically placed dental implants.
 Dental implant secured dentures provide the highest rate of patient satisfaction.

 There are many reasons why patients have the highest satisfaction with implant-secured dentures.
 Implant-secured dentures give you the benefits of dental implants, but you don’t have the price of replacing each individual tooth with single implants.
 The dentist can place a limited amount of implants to support a full denture.
 Implants stop the jawbone from deteriorating, and they help to spur jawbone growth.